roman-milk/roman-milk.github.io/office-girls.md

  "Lie on the floor face down over here."
 Jason told her.
 He directed her until her head was between June's knees.

  On his knees beside June he carefully unzipped the outfit from the back to her belly.
 She protested through the gag a meaningless stream of sounds while he held onto her breasts squeezing the nipples harshly until she held still.
 For a moment he simply tingled her thighs with tender strokes of his fingertips then suddenly sucked on her lips.
 Pushing his tongue in to explore he felt her thighs relax, opening a little.
-Report_Story #2